University of Hawaii School of Medicine, Clinical Professor of Medicine, Key Clinical Faculty for the Residency Program

 What to expect:

 Visitors will work with a cardiologist based in downtown Honolulu, Hawaii.
-Through this experience, visitors will be able to learn about diagnosing, treating and preventing diseases of the cardiovascular system, which includes the heart and the blood vessels in an inpatient/outpatient setting.
+Through this experience, visitors will be able to learn about diagnosing, treating and preventing diseases of the cardiovascular system, which includes the heart and the blood vessels.

 This rotation will provide exposure to clinical skills such as medical history and physical exams as it relates to cardiovascular diseases.
 Visitors will also learn how to interpret echocardiogram, evaluate chest x-rays and diagnostic reports, etc. Visitors can expect approximately 10-20 procedures/week at the catheterization lab, procedures may include coronary stent placement, pacemakers, defibrillator placement and a variety of other cardiac procedures.
 Visitors may also expect approximately 30-40 patients/week at the outpatient clinic.